ALA-herbarium/documentation/arctos_batch.md

  * The record will be listed in the table.
 Click Check All and set Status to 'autoload'.
  * Click Change status for checked records.
 The record is no longer listed.

+**Note**: edits made via the batch component loaders are attributed to user 'dba' not the user who submitted the batch.